 INCREASING THE SHAREHOLDER VALUE IN THE LONG TERM

 The Group’s capital efficiency is also tightly linked to the fulfillment of Aspo’s strategy.
-As a compounder, Aspo has diversified its operational risks, and its high debt capacity, supported by its strong cash flow, enables the effective use of capital markets.
-While interest rates have remained low, Aspo has used debt financing to accelerate its growth.
+Aspo’s high debt management capacity, supported by its strong cash flow, enables the effective use of capital markets.

 As part of its strategy, Aspo also takes care of its capital structure so that the Group can develop its businesses with no predefined schedules.
-Aspo must always have sufficient resources for operations or structural arrangements that produce more value.
-A strong capital structure also means that Aspo is not forced by any external factors to sell or otherwise restructure its business operations.
+Aspo must always have sufficient resources for operations and structural arrangements that produce more value.